jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - Mean Square: The estimate of the population variance (the sum of squares divided by the degrees of freedom)
 - F: The value of the F-statistic.
 - p: The p-value.

+Simple Main Effects - Independent Variable:
+- The first column contains the levels of the other independent variable included in the analysis (if present).
+- Sum of Squares: The summed squared group-mean differences.
+- df: The degrees of freedom.
+- Mean Square: The estimate of the population variance (the sum of squares divided by the degrees of freedom)
+- F: The value of the F-statistic.
+- p: The p-value.

 Kruskal-Wallis Test:
 - Factor: This column contains the independent variable included in the analysis.